Isaiah 19 - Outline of Isaiah (Book Notes menu page)

 the LORD rideth upon a swift cloud... -

 The LORD, not the false gods to whom the Egyptians looked for rain and prosperity (and who sometimes were depicted as riding on a swift cloud), was coming to judge Egypt.
 It was He who was directing the armies of Assyria (and later, of Babylon) in their invasions of Egypt, though their kings were not aware of His hand (eg., Isa 10:7).
-Egypt was invaded by a succession of Assyrian kings, including Sargon and Esarhaddon, and later by Nebuchadnezzar king of Babylon.
+Egypt was invaded by Esarhaddon king of Assyria (671 BC), and later by Nebuchadnezzar king of Babylon.
 Nebuchadnezzar's invasion is foretold in Jer 43:8-13; 46:1-28 and Eze 29:1-21.
 In those passages, the dual reasons for Egypt's judgment are identified as her trust in idols, and her untrustworthiness toward Israel (cp.
 Isa 36:6).

 the idols of Egypt shall be moved at his presence... -